NixOS/rfcs/rfcs/0000-ci-all-nix-prs.md

 # Alternatives
 [alternatives]: #alternatives

+1. Merely build all PRs with OfBorg.
+   This is still far better than the status quo, but has the disadvantage that master must still be rebuilt as OfBorg and Hydra do not share a cache.

-Merely build all PRs, and maintainers are still allowed to merge broken ones / not take care to avoid untested merge commits.
+2. Merely build all approved PRs, and maintainers are still allowed to merge broken ones / not take care to avoid untested merge commits.
+   This is better still, but master could still be broken, even if only working branches are merged due to the merges not being tested.

+3. Build all PRs with Hydra.
+   This was my original proposal, which has the benefit of not requiring new Hydra features.
+   Unfortunately there is a slight security risk.
+   While we generally trust Nix sandboxing---Nixpkgs PR reviewers do not do a full security audit or anything close---fixed output derivations have no network sandboxing.
+   This means a mischievous PR could is free to do some work and communicate its result to the outside world, rather than have it be lost for ever.
+   So yes, people could mine crypto-currency or something from within their filesystem-but-not-network sandbox.
+   Worse, conceivably through some side channel that Linux namespaces do not guard, a rouge fixed-output derivation could try to slowly exfiltrate secrets or something.

+   Only building approved PRs is a crude, but probably adequate workaround.
+   A rogue fixed-output derivation should be much harder to hide than arbitrary malicious code, especially as the Nix code of any PR should be understandable to our reviewers, and much smaller than the C++.

 # Unresolved questions
 [unresolved]: #unresolved-questions